MusicPlayerDaemon/MPD/doc/user.rst

 Audio outputs are devices which actually play the audio chunks produced by :program:`MPD`.
 You can configure any number of audio output devices, but there must be at least one.
 If none is configured, :program:`MPD` attempts to auto-detect.
 Usually, this works quite well with ALSA, OSS and on Mac OS X.

-To configure an audio output manually, add one or more audio_output blocks to :file:`mpd.conf`:
+To configure an audio output manually, add one or more :code:`audio_output` blocks to :file:`mpd.conf`:

 .. code-block:: none